-The Early Growth and Development Study – Phase II (EGDS-II) is an ongoing nationwide, prospective adoption study conducted by the Pennsylvania State University.
-Oregon Social Learning Center and George Washington University are subcontracted to assist with data collection.
+The Early Growth and Development Study – Phase II (EGDS-II) is a nationwide, prospective adoption study conducted by the Pennsylvania State University.
+Oregon Social Learning Center and George Washington University were subcontracted to assist with data collection.
 EGDS-II builds on important developments in understanding the relationship between heredity, prenatal influences, and family environment in child development.
 Traditional thinking was that nature or nurture influences a child’s development.
 More recent research shows that nature and nurture are closely connected and both, together, may influence the same area of a child’s development.
 In order for us to know how children’s behavior is influenced by their heredity, by their prenatal environment, and by their family relationships, and how these influences are interconnected, we need to study families where the child is not raised by anyone from their biological family.
 The best way to do this is to study children who have been placed for adoption and their adoptive and birth families.
 Our study is the first of its kind to simultaneously study the adoption process and the influence of heredity, the prenatal environment, and family environment on children’s psychosocial development.
-The EGDS-II sample includes 200 adoptive families, adopted children, and the birth parents of these children.
-Over a 3-year period, each birthparent is visited twice, and each adoptive family is visited thrice.
-Our assessments also include brief telephone check-ins and questionnaires for the birth parents and the adoptive parents.
-The EGDS-II sample will be added to the previously collected EGDS sample of 361 adoptive families and birth parents to provide the largest US sample of adopted and birth families to date.Year Project Began: 2007
+The EGDS-II sample included 200 adoptive families, adopted children, and the birth parents of these children.
+Over a 3-year period, each birth parent was visited twice, and each adoptive family was visited thrice.
+Our assessments also included brief telephone check-ins and questionnaires for the birth parents and the adoptive parents.
+The EGDS-II sample was added to the previously collected EGDS sample of 361 adoptive families and birth parents to provide the largest US sample of adopted and birth families to date.Year Project Began: 2007

 Funder: National Institute of Mental Health

 Oregon Social Learning Center